 The same was upheld in Bee Gee Motors and Tractors v.
 ITO and Vijay Singh v.
 Union of India & Anr that CBDT instructions will not protect an assessee from prosecution for non-compliance of TDS provisions

 As spelled in “ITO vs Firoz Abdul Gafar Nadiadwala – 2014 “it appears that if the payment is made at belated stage then it will be treated as default and appropriate action can be taken under this Act.
-It also clear that deposit of TDS with delay does not absolve criminal liability”
+It also clear that deposit of TDS with delay does not absolve criminal liability” An assessee cannot be escaped from prosecution under Section 276B if the TDS amount that was deposited belatedly.
+In most of the cases where accused was convicted under Section 276B, assessee had deposited TDS belatedly, but no heed was given for the same

 Section 279(2) of the IT Act provides for compounding of the offence of Section 276B.

+What is Compounding of Offence?
 Compounding of offences means that the assessee can, instead of serving imprisonment term, pay a fee to the revenue department and waive his prosecution charges.

+What is rate of compounding fees?
+Compounding fees is 5% per month or part of a month of amount in default.
 However, authorities determine as to what kind of offences should be compounded, if at all, and under what conditions.

 The penal provisions with respect to delay and default in depositing the TDS are harsh and The harsh nature is apparent from the fact that there is no mitigating benefit to a person who has without any notice or demand has voluntarily paid the TDS along with interest for delayed period.
 Hence it is advised to comply with the provisions related to deduction and deposit of TDS without any fail, otherwise which may lead assesses landing in rigours imprisonment or huge penalties and fine.